Skip to main content

 closeAuction

-Closes a completed auction and executes the settlement, transferring Risk Fund assets to the winning bidder.
+Closes a completed auction and executes settlement, transferring Risk Fund assets to the winning bidder.

 function closeAuction(address comptroller) external;